MicrosoftDocs/fabric-docs/docs/data-engineering/migrate-synapse-sjd.md

 ms.date: 11/03/2023
 ---

-# Migrate Spark Job Definition
+# Migrate Spark Job Definition from Azure Synapse to Fabric

 To move Spark Job Definitions (SJD) from Azure Synapse to Fabric, you have two different options:

 * Option 1: create SJD manually in Fabric.
-* Option 2: you can use a script to export SJD from Azure Synapse and import them in Fabric using the API.
+* Option 2: you can use a script to export SJDs from Azure Synapse and import them in Fabric using the API.

 For SJD considerations, refer to [differences between Azure Synapse Spark and Fabric](NEEDLINK).

 ## Option 1: Create SJD manually

-To export an SJD from Azure Synapse:
+To export a SJD from Azure Synapse:

-1.	**Access Azure Synapse Studio**: Sign-in into the Azure portal, navigate to your Azure Synapse workspace, and open Azure Synapse Studio.
+1.	**Open Synapse Studio**: Sign-in into the Azure portal.
+Navigate to your Azure Synapse workspace and open the Synapse Studio.
 1.	**Locate the Python/Scala/R Spark Job**: Find and identify the Python/Scala/R Spark job definition that you want to migrate.
 1.	**Export the Job Definition Configuration**:
-    * In Synapse Studio, open the Spark job definition.
+    * In Synapse Studio, open the Spark Job Definition.
     * Export or note down the configuration settings, including script file location, dependencies, parameters, and any other relevant details.

-To create a new SJD based on the exported SJD information:
+To create a new SJD based on the exported SJD information in Fabric:

-1.	**Access Fabric Workspace**: Sign-in into Fabric and access your workspace.
+1.	**Access Fabric workspace**: Sign-in into Fabric and access your workspace.
-1.	**Create a New Job in Fabric**:
+1.	**Create a new SJD in Fabric**:
-    * In Fabric, go to Data Engineering homepage.
+    * In Fabric, go to **Data Engineering homepage**.
-    * Click "Spark Job Definition."
+    * Select **Spark Job Definition.**
     * Configure the job using the information you exported from Synapse, including script location, dependencies, parameters, and cluster settings.
-1.	**Adapt and Test**: Make any necessary adaptations to the script or configuration to suit the Fabric environment.
+1.	**Adapt and Test**: Make any necessary adaptation to the script or configuration to suit the Fabric environment.
 Test the job in Fabric to ensure it runs correctly.

 :::image type="content" source="media\migrate-synapse\migrate-sjd-create.png" alt-text="Screenshot showing SJD creation.":::

 Learn more about how to [create an Apache Spark job definition](create-spark-job-definition.md) in Fabric.

 Once the SJD is created, validate dependencies:
-* Spark version – ensure using the same Spark version while creating the custom Spark pool in Fabric.
+* Ensure using the same Spark version while creating the custom Spark pool in Fabric.
 * Validate the existence of the main definition file.
 * Validate the existence of the referenced files and resources.
 * Linked services, data source connections and mount points.

 ## Option 2: Use the Fabric API

-Follow these two key steps for migration:
+Follow these key steps for migration:
 * Pre-migration steps
 * Step 1: Export SJD from Synapse to OneLake (json)
 * Step 2: Import SJD automatically into Fabric using the Fabric API